ManueleBazzichetto/website/content/COCOS/_index.md

 slides: example
 ---

-#### COCOS was funded under the Horizon-Marie Skłodowska Curie Actions-PF-01 (Proposal number: 101066324).
-The project has started in October 2022 and will terminate two years after (October 2022).
+#### COCOS was funded under the Horizon-Marie Skłodowska Curie Actions-PF-01 2021 (Proposal number: 101066324).
+The project has started in October 2022 and lasts 2 years.

 #### Summary of the project